 - Outfit your rig so you can go without hookups and water for up to a week.
 You’ll open up a huge world of cheap camping possibilities.
 Check out my Boondocking Basics post.

 - Attend a few RV shows and stock up on the free or cheap deals offered by RV Parks.

 - Negotiate a lower weekly or monthly rate if you’re in an area a longer stretch of time.

 Maintenance and Repair

-- Do a search for “RV Forums”, join a few, they are a huge fountain of information especially on RV maintenance and repairs.
+- Do a search for “RV Forums”, join a few.
+I run one at the Love Your RV Forum.
+They are a huge fountain of information, especially on RV maintenance and repairs.
 You’re likely not alone with a certain RV problem and most forum members are eager to help.

-- Most manufactures are have an online presence whether it be a website, Facebook, Twitter, Google Plus, etc. If you’re having an issue with a product why not get an answer right from the horse’s mouth.
+- Most manufacturers have an online presence whether it be a website, Facebook, Twitter, Google Plus, etc. If you’re having an issue with a product why not get an answer right from the horse’s mouth.

 - Avoid driving in high winds; they will kill your fuel mileage.